Inventory Recalls - Smart Recall System

 Batches can be unassigned manually or in bulk, see the Bulk Actions section below for details.

-Order #0327450 has already been shipped, so the customer will need to be notified in this case (see step 4).
+Order SO328362 has been completed and SOSH-1075 has already shipped, so the customers will need to be notified in these cases (see step 4).

 Bulk Actions